JaronTrossaert/distributed-applications/docs/tasks.md

 end
 ```

 The `FactorialAPI` has one public entry point: the `calculate_list` function.
 We start a task for each number in the list, which are then collected by `Task.yield_many` with a timeout of 2 seconds.
-Every task in the list `tasks` will return a tuple consisting of `{%Task{}, response}` where the first element is the `Task` struct and the second the response.
+Every task in the list `tasks` will return a tuple consisting of `{ %Task{}, response }` where the first element is the `Task` struct and the second the response.
 The response can be either `{:ok, result}` or `nil`, the latter
 being returned if the task has not completed within the given time limit.

 Sample usage of this module would be: